Alfzzz/Digital-Systems-VHDL/README.md

 # Digital-Systems-VHDL

-Lab sessions for the digital system course
+Lab sessions for the advanced digital system course.
+All the programs were written in VHDL.